 How to Get a Deal

 Norwegian's Free At Sea promotion includes free or reduced airfare to Hawaii for guests from dozens of airports nationwide as well as from Vancouver, British Columbia.
 The offer includes value-packed perks like specialty dining, airfare, wifi, a $50 shore excursion credit per port, pre-paid service charges, and complimentary sailing for third and fourth guests.

 With consistently great weather throughout the year, Hawaii rarely experiences a true off-season.
 However, a slight dip in occupancy during the fall makes way for deals on end-of-year sailings, like those in early December.
 Check the cruise line's website for offers, which are updated frequently.

-Rental cars on the islands are relatively inexpensive (usually around $40 per day if you book in advance) and, in some ports, there are shuttles that will take you to car rental agencies.
-Planning your own outings is a good way to save and the islands are fairly easy to navigate.
-All beaches are free to the public, as are many of the natural wonders (like Waimea Canyon).
+Rental cars on the islands cost around $80 per day, and, in some ports, there are shuttles that will take you to car rental agencies.
+Planning your own outings is a good way to save, and the islands are fairly easy to navigate.
+All beaches are free to the public, as are many of the natural wonders, including the awe-inspiring Waimea Canyon.

 Make at least a rough sightseeing plan ahead of time, and think about your meals.
 If you know you'll be spending a lot of time on shore, you may want to adjust your drink or dining packages accordingly.